robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 Robot Framework specification is mostly done as a string-based language, therefore most statically defined argument values are strings.
 However, the actual implementation of the keyword may expect a different type of argument, like an integer.

-Defining type hints for arguments is a recommended way to let Robot Framework convert the given arguments to the expected type.
+Defining types for arguments is nowadays the recommended way to let Robot Framework convert the given arguments to the expected type, however it is optional.
-Because Python is dynamically typed, and type hints are optional in code and were introduced many years after the Robot Framework was created, the majority of libraries do not define the expected types of their arguments.
-Some more modern or more complex libraries do define the expected types of their arguments.

 Lets imagine a keyword that clicks on a specific coordinate on the screen, i.e. `Click On Coordinates`.
 This keyword would expect two integer arguments, one for the `x`-coordinate and one for the `y`-coordinate.